wso2/docs-choreo-dev/en/docs/monitoring-and-insights/incident-overview.md

 **What you'll see:**
 - Side-by-side code diff showing what changed between versions
-- Specific files and lines that were modified along with the commitDiff Link of the provider
+- Specific files and lines that were modified along with the Commit diff Link of the provider
-- A link to view the commitDiff in the respective git provider.
+- A link to view the Commit diff in the respective git provider.

 !!! note
-    if the commitDiff contains more than 5000 characters, only the commitDiff link will be showed.
+    If the Commit diff contains more than 5000 characters, only the Commit diff link will be shown.

 ![Compare Source Code](../assets/img/monitoring-and-insights/incidents/compare-source-code.png){.cInlineImage-full}